nye17/javelin/README.rst

 (0.25), and smoothed by a top hat of width 2 (4) days, from the continuum light curve.
-The continuum light curve is generated from the DRW model with a time scale 400 days, a variability amplitude of sigma=3, and a mean of 10.0 (arbitratry flux units)  Thus, for spectroscopic RM we have two parameters for the continuum DRW model, sigma and tau, and three parameters for each emission line model --- the lag t, the width of the tophat smoothing function w, and the flux scaling factor s; for photometric RM we have an additional parameter `alpha` describing the ratio between the two continua, one off and one on the line flux.
+The continuum light curve is generated from the DRW model with a time scale 400 days, a variability amplitude of sigma=3, and a mean of 10.0 (arbitrary flux units)  Thus, for spectroscopic RM we have two parameters for the continuum DRW model, sigma and tau, and three parameters for each emission line model --- the lag t, the width of the tophat smoothing function w, and the flux scaling factor s; for photometric RM we have an additional parameter `alpha` describing the ratio between the two continua, one off and one on the line flux.